sst/guide/_chapters/connect-to-api-gateway-with-iam-auth.md

 },
 ```

-In our case the URL is `ly55wbovq4.execute-api.us-east-1.amazonaws.com/prod` and the region is `YOUR_API_GATEWAY_REGION`.
+In our case the URL is `https://ly55wbovq4.execute-api.us-east-1.amazonaws.com/prod` and the region is `us-east-1`.

 We are now ready to use this to make a request to our create API.